Sew Sweet - An Icon Set

 - Every icon had green except one

-- Inside designs were too small
+- Designs were too small

 So, what next?